 Tables display pieces of information that have some sort of relationship.
-For example, the dates on a calendar are organized vertically by day of the week and horizontally by week of the month.
+For example, the dates on a calendar are organized horizontally by day of the week and vertically by week of the month.
 A list of books can be organized vertically by information such as the title, author (s), editor, publication year, or ISBN and horizontally by the book.
 Some data often times fits best into a table, rather than a paragraph.
-For example, month and year vertically along the top and climate information such as highest/lowest temperature, precipitation, and humidity horizontally along the left.
+For example, month and year horizontally along the top and climate information such as highest/lowest temperature, precipitation, and humidity vertically along the left.
 Writing all of this information out in a single line of text would make it much more challenging to access, understand, and recognize patterns and relationships.

 Tables are just as valuable to someone who is blind as to someone who is sighted.
-They provide information about relationships, simply explaining how one piece of information relates to another, and how sets of information relate to one another.
+They provide information about relationships, simply explaining how one piece of information is oriented with respect to another, and how sets of information relate to one another.
 Tables also make it easier to sort through a lot of information more quickly.
 Users can sort horizontally and vertically to find what they want without having to go through every piece of information.
-Frequently when a developer eliminates tables for “accessibility,” they simply put all the information into linear form, making it tedious to navigate.
+Frequently when a developer eliminates tables for “accessibility,” they simply put all the information into linear form,potentially making it tedious to navigate.

 When Not to Use a Table